uashogeschoolutrecht/studentdropout/README.md

 - Between collegeyear 2018 and 2023
 - All HU degrees*

-* There might be some degrees that have outlier-behavior with respect to some data categories.
+*There might be some degrees that have outlier-behavior with respect to some data categories.
 E.g. (1) it is common for law student to finish the first year and then drop out to pursue another degree, or (2) some degrees might not have exams in the first semester but only internships or project-style education.
 Exploratory data analysis is needed to identify these degrees and determine whether they should be included.

 ### Data categories
-Data is gathered in 8 different categories:
+Data is gathered in 9 different categories:
 - 1. Student characteristics at enrollment
     - Gender
-    - Age (feature: age group at enrollment)
+    - Date of birth (feature: age at start degree)
     - Dutch national [yes/no]
     - Postal code (feature: travel distance to university)
+    - Postal country
     - Previous education postal code (feature: previous education distance to university)
-    - Previous education level
+    - Previous education level/type
     - Is previous education a foreign degree [yes/no]
-    - Previous education profile
-    - Previous education school graduation rate
-    - Previous education average exam grade
     - Exam date (feature: time since previous education graduation)
 - 2. Student orientation
     - Number of events attended
     - Type of events attended
-    - Time before start degree
-    - Timing of event within the year
+    - Date of event (feature: time before start degree)
     - Advice from Choice of Degree Check (SKC)
 - 3. Student application
-    - Number of applications
-    - Date of application
+    - Date of application (feature: time between application and start degree)
-    - Previous enrollments
-    - Previous enrollment in same domain
 - 4. Degree characteristics
     - Name of degree
-    - Entry requirements
     - Binding Study Advice (BSA) [yes/no]
     - Urgent Study Advice (DSA) [yes/no]
 - 5. Enrollment characteristics
     - Collegeyear
+    - Date of enrollment
+    - Drop-out with degree [yes/no]
+    - Drop-out without degree [yes/no]
-    - Propedeuse obtained [yes/no]
+    - Drop-out to other degree within HU (switcher) [yes/no]
     - Drop-out [yes/no]
-    - Degree switch [yes/no] -> ask business
 - 6. Course results
     - Average degree after block A
     - Average degree after block B